-You've heard of pumpkin patches and corn mazes, but a farm in Michigan has a unique take on an outdoor favorite with its incredible lavender maze.
+You've heard of pumpkin patches and corn mazes, but a farm in Michigan has a unique take on an outdoor favorite with its incredible lavender labyrinth.

-Bull designed the asymmetrical maze and put an herb garden in the center.
+Bull designed the asymmetrical design and put an herb garden in the center.
 A leisurely walk to the center takes about an hour.

-The lavender maze is free and visitors are welcome to drop by and take a stroll anytime.
+The lavender labyrinth is free and visitors are welcome to drop by and take a stroll anytime.
 What a nice, therapeutic trip!